TanStack/table/README.md

 The possibilities are endless!

 ## Sorting
 Sorting comes built in with React-Table.
 Click column header to sort by its column.
 Click it again to reverse the sort.
-You can override the default sorting with the `sortingMethod` prop which takes a column value, and expects you to return a naturally sortable value.
-You may also override the sorting for individual columns via the `column.sortingMethod` column property.

 ## Multi-Sort
 When clicking on a column header, hold shift to multi-sort!
 You can toggle `ascending` `descending` and `none` for multi-sort columns.
 Clicking on a header without holding shift will clear the multi-sort and replace it with the single sort of that column.
 It's quite handy!

 ## Custom Sorting Algorithm
 To override the default sorting algorithm for the whole table use the `defaultSortMethod` prop.

 To override the sorting algorithm for a single column, use the `sortMethod` column property.

 Supply a function that implements the native javascript [`Array.sort`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) interface.
 This is React Table's default sorting algorithm: